DataDog/dd-trace-php/tests/Benchmarks/README.md

 Options:
   -s, --scenario <scenario>  The scenario to run (e.g., benchTelemetryParsing, LaravelBench).
 Defaults to all scenarios (.)
   -t, --style <style>        The style of benchmark to run (base, opcache).
-Defaults to base -n, --n <n>                The number of times to run the benchmark.
+Defaults to base -n, --runs <n>             The number of times to run the benchmark.
 Defaults to 1 -w, --without-dependencies If set, the dependencies will not be installed.
   --split <true|false>       Whether to split the results into multiple profiles.
 Defaults to true.
 Only applies when all scenarios are run at once.
 Example: ./run_with_native_profiler.sh --scenario benchTelemetryParsing --style base -n 5 -w